-Our reasonable country of origin inquiry as well as our due diligence measures have endeavored to overcome the unavoidable limitations inherent in collecting information about the origins and chain of custody of the conflict minerals used in our finished products as a downstream purchaser of the conflict minerals operating within a complex international electronics supply chain.
-As such, we rely on our suppliers for the ultimate veracity of the information which they provide about the smelters or refiners.
+Our RCOI as well as our due diligence measures have endeavored to overcome the unavoidable limitations inherent in collecting information about the origins and chain of custody of the conflict minerals used in our finished products as a downstream purchaser of the conflict minerals operating within a complex international electronics supply chain.
+As such, we rely on our suppliers for the ultimate veracity of the information which they provide about the smelters or refiners whom they employ because we do not have any direct contractual relationship with or power of control over such smelters or refiners.
 Information subjected to fraud by third parties may elude detection even after having been subjected to robust verification due diligence measures.
 In spite of these difficulties, our determination made herein stands as reasonable assurance of the current status of our conflict minerals compliance and in no way detracts from our commitment towards creating a conflict-free supply chain for our products when infrastructures that further facilitate conflict minerals compliance would become more prevalent, established and readily available at reasonable cost in time and resources.
 In addition, although we requested information at a product level, many suppliers returned information at a company or division level, not at a product level.
-Such suppliers were unable to specify the smelters used for components supplied to us and confirmed to be in the Company's supply chain.
+Such suppliers were unable to specify the smelters or refiners used for components supplied to Semtech.
+Therefore, the information provided was not necessarily limited to smelters or refiners used for components supplied to us and confirmed to be in our supply chain.